craigduffy-ca/assessment-platform-developer/README.md

 In this assessment, you will demonstrate your ability to refactor code and implement common design patterns and principles used in our codebase.

 Knowledge of common design patterns used in .NET C# development will be beneficial.
 ## Assignment

 The Customers.aspx page has code that renders a very simple form that allows users to add a customer to a dropdown list.
 The customers dropdown list is loaded from a local data repository.

 The main goal is to refactor and modify the underlying code to meet common coding disciplines and patterns while also building out additional functionality for the form.
+Design choices should demonstrate an understanding of testing and long term maintainability considerations.

 The changes should include the following:

 1. Refactoring of the model code to follow the SOLID design principle
 2. Refactoring of the Service and Repository objects to use the Command Query Responsibility Segregation pattern